Get insider access

 Yes

-The ASUS ProArt PA278CV has fantastic color accuracy out-of-the-box.
+This monitor has fantastic accuracy before calibration.
 The sRGB picture mode locks all colors to the sRGB color space, so there are minimal color inaccuracies, and the white balance is excellent too.
-The color temperature is nearly spot-on with the 6500K target, and the gamma follows the curve fairly well, but very bright and very dark scenes are a bit too bright.
-The sRGB mode locks most picture settings, so you can't fine tune the image to your liking, but other pictures modes are less accurate.
+The color temperature is nearly spot-on with the 6500K target, and gamma follows the curve fairly well for the most part.
+The sRGB mode locks most picture settings, including brightness, but other pictures modes are less accurate.

 9.8